Table of Contents

 - Accident scene photographs

-Valuable testimony can be gathered from the following:
+Valuable testimony can be gathered from the following resources:

-- Medical Experts – A medical expert can provide testimony and professional opinions regarding the extent of treatment you received, future treatment, and the nature of your injuries.
+- Doctors โ A doctor can provide testimony and professional opinions regarding the extent of treatment you received, future treatment, and the nature of your injuries.

-- Economic Experts – Economic experts can determine the value of opportunity losses, benefits, and future income.
+- Economic Experts โ Economic professionals can determine the value of opportunity losses, benefits, and future income.

-- Life Care Experts – These planning experts can provide insight into the extent and type of care you will need if you’re not capable of caring for yourself to some extent.
+- Life Care Planners โ These professional planners can provide insight into the extent and type of care you may need if youโre not capable of caring for yourself to some extent.

 - Call the police and report the accident.